react-cosmos/react-cosmos/NEXT.md

 ## Where is my old Cosmos?

-Cosmos Classic isn't going anywhere.
-First, it will take months before a release candidate for v5 (Cosmos Next) is ready.
-Second, the classic packages have been moved to [a dedicated repo](https://github.com/react-cosmos/react-cosmos-classic), which means we can continue to maintain Cosmos Classic or even run it alongside Cosmos Next in the same project (during the migration period).
+Cosmos Classic packages have been moved to [a dedicated repo](https://github.com/react-cosmos/react-cosmos-classic), which means we can continue to maintain Cosmos Classic or even run it alongside Cosmos Next in the same project (during the migration period).

+That said, it's ideal for all Cosmos users to use the latest version.
+Please [let me know](https://join-react-cosmos.now.sh/) if you need any help upgrading.

 ## Troubleshooting